skedgo/TGCardViewController/README.md

 Map widget:

-- [ ] Optional widget such as a search bar or the from/to/at widget that floats on top of the map
+- [ ] Optional widget such as a search bar or the from/to/at widget that floats on top of the map(!10)
-- [ ] Map content properly considers that the widget is there (map content and map controls such as the compass)
+- [ ] Map content properly considers that the widget is there (map content and map controls such as the compass)(!10)
-- [ ] When dragging up the card the widget scrolls away to the top
+- [ ] When dragging up the card the widget scrolls away to the top(10)

 Map buttons: